 Plainfield - Frederika is a very small town located in the state of Iowa.
 With a population of 2,385 people and just one neighborhood, Plainfield - Frederika is the 240th largest community in Iowa.
-Plainfield - Frederika has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Plainfield - Frederika was built prior to World War II, making it one of the older and more historic towns in the country.

-Plainfield - Frederika is a blue-collar town, with 41.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Plainfield - Frederika, you'll notice that it is more blue-collar than most other communities in America.
+41.79% of Plainfield - Frederika’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Plainfield - Frederika is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Plainfield - Frederika who work in management occupations (13.93%), office and administrative support (13.16%), and maintenance occupations (4.64%).

 Also of interest is that Plainfield - Frederika has more people living here who work in computers and math than 95% of the places in the US.